swiftlang/swift-evolution/proposals/0000-binaryinteger-ispower.md

 ### Fast path when base itself is a power of two

-As long as we have `_isPowerOfTwo` ready, it becomes easy to implement such fast path when the base itself is power of two.
+As long as we have `_isPowerOfTwo` available, it becomes easy to implement such fast path when the base itself is power of two.
 It takes advantages of the existing APIs `isMultiple(of:)` and `trailingZeroBitCount`.
 The code can be written as below.

 ```swift
 extension BinaryInteger {